 Leaving the Mill behind you cross over a pedestrian bridge and through the park to the Riverbank – a housing project built in the 1950s to cope with the overcrowding and poor conditions in Gatehouse.
 Turning left on to Hannay Street you pass an interesting little Episcopal Church with robin’s egg coloured painted windows.

-And on the corner stands the rather dilapidated Ship Inn (previously Anworth Hotel) where Dorothy L Sawyers wrote Five Red Herrings.
+And on the corner stands the rather dilapidated Ship Inn (previously Anworth Hotel) where Dorothy L Sayers wrote Five Red Herrings.
 One of the Gatehouse artists of the ’20s and ’30s, Alice Sturrock, also lived along here.

 Su Leslie (aka Zimmerbitch) invited me to join her and other bloggers posting a travel photo a day for ten days.
 The deal is I also invite someone else each day to join in, and ping-back to my post.
 But as several bloggers I know are already busy with the challenge I am going to resort to inviting “anyone who feels like joining in”